salvipeter/quadfit/notes.md

    knots are also inserted into the sextic surface.
 Then the control points of the sextic ribbons are copied into the sextic patch.

+1. All free control points of the sextic patches are placed according to a C1 Coons mask.

 1. *(TODO: Here we should approximate the sampled points with the remaining free control points.)*